Why Nations Fail

 Josh Haner/The New York Times

 That's all it takes.
-Don't expect to see any solutions as long as fringe bloggers insist on playing a high-stakes game of backgammon with one another.
+Don't expect to see any solutions as long as fringe bloggers insist on playing a high-stakes game of chess with one another.
 America has to become a first world country again.